y-js/y-xml/README.md

 Manage XML Elements with this type.
 You can create a two-way binding to a DOM Element and manipulate the DOM directly while everybody will end up with the same DOM Element.

 ## Use it!
 Retrieve this with bower or npm.
+Note: You also have to import [Y.Xml](https://github.com/rwth-acis/y-list)!

 ##### Bower
 ```